ai-developer-dev/crm/replit.md

 - `user_updated`: Broadcast when user details are modified
 - `user_deleted`: Broadcast when users are removed
 - `auth_success`/`auth_error`: Authentication status messages
+- `user_call_started`: Broadcast when a user answers a call
+- `user_call_ended`: Broadcast when a user ends a call
+- `call_answered`: Broadcast when any user answers an incoming call (used to dismiss popups on other devices)

 ## VoIP Calling Features